bitburner-official/bitburner-src/doc/source/basicgameplay/terminal.rst

 specified, then an argument for the number of threads must be passed in afterwards.
 Examples::

-    $ mem foo.script
+    $ mem foo.js
-    $ mem foo.script -t 50
+    $ mem foo.js -t 50

-The first example above will print the amount of RAM needed to run 'foo.script' with a single thread.
-The second example above will print the amount of RAM needed to run 'foo.script' with 50 threads.
+The first example above will print the amount of RAM needed to run 'foo.js' with a single thread.
+The second example above will print the amount of RAM needed to run 'foo.js' with 50 threads.

 .. _mv_terminal_command: